 Located in Reading, Vermont, Jenne Farm is reputed to be New England's most photographed farm.
 Although it is easy to miss the Jenne Road turn-off from Route 106 when navigating to this private rural property 15 minutes south of Woodstock, Vermont, this photogenic scene is worth taking your time to find.
 If you're planning a trip to Vermont, especially in the fall, consider adding Jenne Farm to your itinerary.

-More than 50 years after the first photographers discovered this scene, Jenne Farm is still a popular meet-up spot for camera clubs and the subject of photo contest-winning images.
+Photographs of Jenne Farm have appeared on posters, postcards, calendars, and corporate reports, as well as on covers of magazines like Yankee and Vermont Life.
+The farm has also been featured in a Budweiser commercial and served as a setting for several Hollywood films including Forrest Gump and Funny Farm.
+More than 50 years after the first photographers discovered this picturesque setting, Jenne Farm is still a popular meet-up spot for camera clubs and the subject of contest-winning images.

-- It's a nice idea to purchase some syrup before you leave if it is available.
-Jenne family descendants struggle to sustain the farm's aging buildings, according to Yankee magazine.
+- It's a nice idea to purchase some maple syrup before you leave if it is available, since Jenne family descendants struggle to sustain the farm's aging buildings, according to Yankee magazine.